Friday the 13th (2009 film): Box office

 As of July 2014, the 2009 film is the fifth-highest earning President's Day weekend with $45,033,454.
 It is the eighth-highest grossing weekend in the month of February, and the eighth- highest-grossing weekend for the winter season—the period from the first day after the New Year weekend until the first Thursday of March.
 Friday the 13th finished as the fourth-highest-grossing film of any February with $59.8 million, just behind Taken with $84.3 million, He's Just Not That Into You with $77.2 million, and Madea Goes to Jail, with $60.9 million.Friday the 13th was the fifteenth-highest grossing R-rated film of 2009.
 Because of the significant decrease in box office revenues in its second weekend, the film had the sixth-largest second-weekend drop.
 It is the seventh-largest drop for a film that opened as the top-earning film in the United States.
 With its $65 million revenue at the North American box office, Friday the 13th is the highest-grossing film among slasher film remakes from the 2000s, which comprise When a Stranger Calls (2006), Black Christmas (2006), Halloween (2007), Prom Night (2008), and My Bloody Valentine 3D (2009).
 The film is ranked seventh-highest earning of all horror remakes, and is the seventh-highest earning slasher film in unadjusted dollars.

 In addition to its North American box office gross, Friday the 13th earned over $9.5 million in foreign markets on its opening weekend.
 The film's biggest markets were the United Kingdom, Russia, Italy, Spain, and Germany.
 Friday the 13th took in approximately $1.7 million in both the United Kingdom and Russia, an estimated $1.1 million in Spain, and $1 million in both Italy and Germany.
 According to Paramount, this was the largest opening outside North America of any of the Friday the 13th films.
 The film finished its North American box office run with $65,002,019; coupled with its earnings of $27,688,218 outside North America, the film has accumulated $92,670,237 worldwide.
 The film earned $10,344,904 in domestic video sales.

 Critical response

-Based on 175 reviews collected by review aggregator website Rotten Tomatoes, Friday the 13th has a 25% approval rating from critics with an average score of 4.30/10.
-The consensus reads: "Though technically well-constructed, Friday the 13th is a series rehash that features little to distinguish it from its predecessors."
-Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, calculated an average score of 34 based on 29 reviews.
 CinemaScore polls reported that average grade cinemagoers gave the film a "B−" on a scale of A+ to F. Exit polls showed that 51% of the audience was male and 59% were at least 25 years old.